mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 When you expect free samples, you drive away quality artists.

-## Write a clear, thorough job description
+## 3. Write a clear, thorough job description

 What size do you need?
 Do you want just the final images or do you want the raw files as well in case you need to make edits later?

-## Consider total cost
+## 4. Consider total cost

+As with any hourly job, look beyond the hourly rate and consider the total cost.
+You'll likely receive bids from low-cost contractors that have low hourly rates, but will actually cost you more.
+I also assume that your time is expensive, so things that save you a small amount of money at the expense of large amounts of your time should be bad.

+1. **Weak communication skills**: Communication is *very* important on these jobs.
+Even with someone who speaks your language fluently, it's difficult to describe a picture you want someone to draw.
+A person who communicates poorly can burn a lot of your time.
+Look for red flags during the interview phase and on the first, short job you hire for.
+1. **Shoddy work**:  If they're not giving attention to detail, you'll have to spend more time calling out issues.

-## Choose the right contract type for the job
+## 5. Choose the right contract type for the job

 If you have a very firm

 If it's loose, pay by the hour.

-## Sketch your ideas first
+## 6. Sketch your ideas first

 Context didn't matter.

+## 7. Maintain reasonable expectations for revisions

+If your idea changes, offer to compensate.

+Answers varied.

-## Give attribution when appropriate
+## 8. Give attribution when appropriate

 * A published book: Always
 * Blog post: It's expected, but not strictly required